matplotlib/matplotlib/doc/users/artists.rst

     In [214]: line, = ax.plot(x, y, '-', color='blue', linewidth=2)

-ax.plot returns a list of lines because you can pass in multiple x, y pairs to plot, and we are unpacking the first element of the length one list into the line variable.
-The line has been added to the ax.lines list:
+``plot`` returns a list of lines because you can pass in multiple x, y pairs to plot, and we are unpacking the first element of the length one list into the line variable.
+The line has been added to the ``Axes.lines`` list:

 .. sourcecode:: ipython

     In [229]: print ax.lines
     [<matplotlib.lines.Line2D instance at 0xd378b0c>]

-Similarly, methods that create patches, like ax.bar creates a list of rectangles, will add the patches to the ax.patches list:
+Similarly, methods that create patches, like :meth:`~matplotlib.axes.Axes.bar` creates a list of rectangles, will add the patches to the :attr:`Axes.patches
+<matplotlib.axes.Axes.patches>` list:

 .. sourcecode:: ipython